Manage your transactions abroad with a foreign currency account

 What are the pros and cons of a foreign currency account?

 Convenient borderless accounts can save you time and money, but they aren’t without risks.
 Protect yourself by watching out for these pros and cons:

-Avoidable monthly fees.
-Depending on your business, some institutions may waive maintenance and other fees on your foreign currency accounts.
+- Avoidable monthly fees.
+Depending on your business, some banks may waive maintenance and other fees on your foreign currency accounts.

-Overdraft protection.
-If you’re unsure of the timing of your foreign currency payments, many banks allow you to go into a temporary deficit on specific currencies.
-Although you may be on the hook for fees.
+- Overdraft protection.
+If you’re unsure of the timing of your foreign currency payments, many banks allow you to go into a temporary deficit on specific currencies – although you may be charged a fee.

 Find a foreign currency account that’s flexible enough for your needs by comparing accounts across multiple banks.
 Weigh factors among them that include:

 - Supported currencies.
 Many banks support at least a handful of major currencies, but make sure those you frequently conduct business in are accepted.

 - Account minimum.
 Some banks require a minimum monthly account balance.
 Find one that matches your cash flow to avoid high fees and penalties.